Best Boxing Day sales and New Year sales 2019

 Boxing Day sales retailer quick links

-Although we're still a couple of days away from Boxing Day itself a lot of retailers have decided to go early, kicking off their sales in time for you to snap up some Christmas gifts cheap.
-Isn't that nice?
+This year a lot of retailers decided to go early, kicking off their sales on Christmas Eve.
 This follows the Black Friday sales pattern this year where some retailers started their Black Friday sales as early as two weeks ahead of Black Friday itself.

 - Amazon.co.uk – massive sale on now